On Bi-R-Diagonal Pairs of Operators: Joint -Distributions of Bi-R-Diagonal Pairs

-The moment-cumulant formula yields that the pair $(X,Y)$ is $\ast$-bi-even if and only if all bi-free cumulants of odd order with entries in $\{X,X^*,Y,Y^*\}$ vanish.
-It clearly follows that every bi-R-diagonal pair is $\ast$-bi-even.
+that is, all joint moments of elements of $S$ of odd order vanish, \item the set $S\subseteq A$ is called \emph{$*$-even} if the set $S\cup S^*$ is even, so that all joint $*$-moments of elements of $S$ of odd order vanish, \item the pair $(Z,W)$ is called \emph{even} if the set $\{Z,W\}$ is even and similarly $(Z,W)$ is called \emph{$*$-even} if the set $\{Z,W\}$ is $*$-even. \end{enumerate} \end{definition} The moment-cumulant formula yields that the pair $(Z,W)$ is $*$-even if and only if all bi-free cumulants of odd order with entries in $\{Z,Z^*,W,W^*\}$ vanish.
+It clearly follows that every bi-R-diagonal pair is $*$-even.
 In the setting of free probability, it is observed that products of free, self-adjoint, even elements (i.e. self-adjoint elements of non-commutative $*$-probability spaces all whose moments of odd order vanish) result in R-diagonal elements (\cite[Theorem 15.17]{nicaspeicher}).
-Generalizing this to the bi-free setting, we will show that products of $*$-bi-even pairs (where the order of the right operators is reversed in the product) yield bi-R-diagonal pairs.
+Generalizing this to the bi-free setting, we will show that products of $*$-even pairs (where the order of the right operators is reversed in the product) yield bi-R-diagonal pairs.
 For this, we have the following proposition, the proof of which will be similar to the proofs of Theorem \ref{prodbir-bifree} and Proposition \ref{prodbir-bir}.